Hedge Plant Spacing

 Ideally a hedge will have foliage running all the way from the ground upwards without gaps.
 If plants are planted too far apart and are not pruned in the first few years after planting, it is likely there will be gaps at the base of the hedge.
 The closer the plants are spaced, the less pruning is required to get the plants to join together and form a hedge without gaps.

 You will find our recommended spacing for all the hedging plants we sell on the product page for that species.
 Our recommendations are based on planting at a density that the plants will start to touch after 1 full growing season.
 This is only a guideline and please use more plants to reduce this timescale or less plants per metre if you have time to wait.
-You may find it helpful to look at our “hedge plant spacing photographs” that show some of our hedging plants spaced at different planting densities and should help give you an idea of how long it would take to form a hedge using different densities of plants per metre.
 We are always happy to provide our recommendations based on your specific requirements so please don’t hesitate to contact us if you are unsure.

 Other Factors To Consider